icerpc/icerpc-csharp/examples/json/README.md

 # Examples

-This folder contains example applications for using IceRPC core API.
+This folder contains example applications that showcase the core IceRPC API.

 |                       |                                                                                    |
 |-----------------------|------------------------------------------------------------------------------------|